fish-shell/fish-shell/doc_src/cmds/set.rst

 In erase mode, if variable indices are specified, only the specified slices of the list variable will be erased.

 ``set`` requires all options to come before any other arguments.
-For example, ``set flags -l`` will have the effect of setting the value of the variable ``flags`` to '-l', not making the variable local.
+For example, ``set flags -l`` will have the effect of setting the value of the variable :envvar:`flags` to '-l', not making the variable local.

 Exit status
 -----------

-In assignment mode, ``set`` does not modify the exit status, but passes along whatever $status was set, including by command substitutions.
+In assignment mode, ``set`` does not modify the exit status, but passes along whatever :envvar:`status` was set, including by command substitutions.
 This allows capturing the output and exit status of a subcommand, like in ``if set output (command)``.

 In query mode, the exit status is the number of variables that were not found.